jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 As such, to understand reality, we must observe, measure, and process data—this is information.
 So, it stands to reason that the universe must enable information.

 ## Reframing the Question: Why Information?
-If everything boils down to information, then the question "Why is there something rather than nothing?" becomes "Why is there information rather than no information?"
+If everything boils down to information, then the question "Why is there something rather than nothing?" becomes 1.
+"Why is there information rather than no information?
+2. If observers are required, how do they emerge?

 ## A World Without Information
 To understand how information emerges, consider a world with no information—a state of absolute uniformity and non-distinction.
 In such a state, there is no space or time, no matter or energy, no forces or interactions.
 Everything is homogenous; every point is identical to every other point.
 Going back to our original definitions, this universe is non-distinguishable, does not have multiple possible states, and has no common basis for distinction.